getsentry/atlas/README.md

 **Make sure you disable Adblock as it seems to break Google Auth**

 You'll need a Postgres instance running with standard credentials.
-A basic docker service included and can be run with compose:
+A basic docker service is included and can be run with compose:

 ```shell
 $ docker-compose up -d
 ```

-From there, activate a virtualenv using Python 3.7.x (this is automatic if you're using pyenv and direnv), and install the dependencies:
+From there, activate a virtualenv using Python 3.7.x (this is automatic if you're using ``pyenv`` and ``direnv``), and install the dependencies:

 ```shell
 $ make